wyohackathon/wyohackathon.github.io/findateam.md

 -   Looking for a team?
 Create an issue with: [hacker-wants-team](https://github.com/wyohackathon/wyohackathon.github.io/issues/new?template=hacker-wants-team.md)

 -   Looking for a team?
-Create an issue with: [hacker-wants-team](https://github.com/wyohackathon/wyohackathon.github.io/issues/new?template=hacker-wants-team.md)
+Create an issue with: [Hacker Wants Team](https://github.com/wyohackathon/wyohackathon.github.io/issues/new?template=hacker-wants-team.md)
 -   Locking for hackers?
 Create an issue with: [team-wants-hacker](https://github.com/wyohackathon/wyohackathon.github.io/issues/new?template=team-wants-hacker.md)
 -   Want to create a new team?
 Create an issue with: [idea-wants-team](https://github.com/wyohackathon/wyohackathon.github.io/issues/new?template=idea-wants-team.md)
 -   Browse existing inserations: [Find-A-Team/issues](https://github.com/wyohackathon/wyohackathon.github.io/issues)